2001: A Space Odyssey (score): Original theme music

-Alex North's main title theme has a striking resemblance to the "Also sprach Zarathustra" piece that would eventually be used in the final film.
+Alex North's main title theme sounds very different from the "Also sprach Zarathustra" piece that would eventually be used in the final film.
 The original theme was listed on North's original score sheet as "Bones."
 It would have been used three times in the film, once as the main title music, and again during the opening "Dawn of Man" sequence as an ape smashes skeletal remains (hence the score sheet's title), and finally at the end of the film during the "Starchild" scene.
 This theme music made its public debut in early 1993 as part of the Telarc compilation CD Hollywood's Greatest Hits, Vol. 2, by Erich Kunzel and the Cincinnati Pops Orchestra, and there it was titled "Fanfare for 2001" (it would therefore be the world's first exposure to North's unused 2001 music).
 It would eventually be recycled by North for his later scores to Shanks, Dragonslayer and The Shoes of the Fisherman.